okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/UserApi.md

             try
             {
-                // Revoke Tokens for User and Client apiInstance.RevokeTokensForUserAndClient(userId, clientId);
+                // Revoke all Refresh Tokens for a Client apiInstance.RevokeTokensForUserAndClient(userId, clientId);
             }
             catch (ApiException  e)